ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Gravitor/2nd Level/Gravity Shift.md

 	- 5 Minutes.
 - **Effects**:
 	- *You create an invisible area of altered gravity in a direction and with a strength of your choice.*
-	- While casting this psycast, choose a strength and direction of gravity for the psycast.
+	- While casting this psycast, you choose a strength and direction of gravity.
 	- For the duration of this psycast, gravity within the target cuboid is altered to a strength and direction you chose.
 		- External sources of gravity are ignored within the cube.
 - **Stats**: